Is Senioritis Real or Just an Excuse to Be Lazy? Maybe It's Both

-- Take advantage of school-approved events for seniors: At many high schools, Senior Skip Day is an annual tradition.
+- Take advantage of school-approved events for seniors: Senior Skip Day is an annual tradition at many high schools.
 Most of a school's seniors will take the whole day off and have fun with friends instead of attending their classes.
 However, not all schools encourage this event.
-At many schools, students will be punished for participating in Senior Skip Day, and it can negatively impact their relationships with teachers.
-So if your school doesn't encourage that kind of event, then consider some alternatives.
-For example, many high schools organize their own off-site events for seniors.
-Some schools even offer early dismissal on certain days of the week for seniors who are in good academic standing.
+Some schools will punish students for participating in Senior Skip Day.
+Participating in this tradition can negatively impact a student's relationships with teachers.
+So if your school doesn't encourage that kind of event, consider some alternatives.
+For example, many high schools organize off-site events for seniors.
+Some schools even offer early dismissal on certain days of the week for seniors in good academic standing.

 - Persist: Always remember to pace yourself.
 Your final weeks of school don't have to be a sprint to the finish line.
-However, by applying a consistent amount of effort, you'll start developing the kind of resilience that can pay off now and in the future.
+However, by applying a consistent amount of effort, you'll start developing resilience that can pay off now and in the future.
 When you graduate, you'll feel proud knowing that you pushed through.
 Senioritis?
 Pfft.

 Find Something to Be Motivated About

 Nothing feels more energizing than having a great plan for the future.
-That's why a lot of students choose an education that's truly focused on the career they want.
+That's why many students choose an education that's truly focused on the career they want.
 Career colleges and vocational schools are places where students are much less likely to be affected by senioritis as they approach graduation.
-In fact, students at these schools often feel motivated all the way through.
-So why not check out the possibilities for career-driven training in your area?
-Put your zip code into the school finder at the top of the page to quickly discover awesome programs near you!
+Students at these schools often feel motivated all the way through.